chanzuckerberg/cellxgene/docs/posts/contribute.md

 This is enough to get you started with editing documentation.
 If you'd like to contribute code:

-Build the client web assets by calling `make` from inside the `cellxgene` folder
+Build the client web assets from inside the `cellxgene` folder

 ```
-make
+make build-for-server-dev
 ```

 Install all requirements (we recommend doing this inside a [virtual environment](install))